clouseau/macports-lamp/README.md

 Builds a LAMP (MAMP) stack on macOS 10.15 Catalina using MacPorts.

 Intended to be used on a fresh 10.15 install.

+The main branch supports MySQL 5.7.

+The mariadb55 branch supports MariaDB 5.5.

 For versions of macOS before 10.13 use the pre-high-sierra branch.

 Please read this README all the way through before beginning.